Skip to Content

 We were offered free tickets to this and I took them because I was curious to see what kids think of Blue Man Group these days.
 I can guarantee this mix of music, comedy and performance art will be like nothing your kids have seen before.

 It can be a very loud show.
 But Tween Traveler stuck noise-muffling headphones on and had a ball.
-Afterward she wondered how the heck she would describe it to her friends at school on Monday.
+Afterward she wondered how the heck she would describe it to her friends at school.
+It’s great for visitors with little or no English because there’s no dialogue at all.

-The show’s theater that sits on the border between Greenwich Village and the East Village, pretty far off Broadway.
+The show’s theater, which sits on the border between Greenwich Village and the East Village, pretty far off Broadway.
 These are quintessential and historic NYC neighborhoods and have a lot of great, cheap restaurants.
 So take time to explore them before or after the show.

 Read my full Review Should Your Take Your Kids to Blue Man Group?